jamesbarnett91/tplink-energy-monitor/README.md

   "maxLogEntries": 1440 // 24hrs at 1 log/min
 }
 ```
+The logged data is shown on the 'Logged Usage' graph on the dashboard.
 Logs are written in JSON format to the project root directory, with the filename `<plug-id>-log.json` e.g. `8FCA808B79-log.json`.
 Each file contains all the log entries for that plug, up to the maximum configured number, at which point it will remove the oldest entry when adding a new one.

 If you are running the app from the Docker image and you want to change the logger config, you can mount your desired config file into `/opt/tplink-monitor/`.
-The logs can be accessed in the same way.
+The logs can be accessed in the same way

-### Note
+# Note
 Because the server needs access to your local network to scan for TP-Link device, you must run the server on the same network which your TP Link plugs are connected to.
 For the vast majority of people this shouldn't be an issue, and you can still use different network interfaces (i.e. plug(s) on WiFi and server on ethernet) as long as they all connect to the same network.

 A note for Windows users: There seems to be an issue with the UDP broadcast the server performs to scan for devices which occurs when you also have VirtualBox installed on your Windows machine.
 I think this is because the response from the plug is routed to the VirtualBox Host-Only network adapter, rather than your primary network interface (for some reason).